AlfiePerkins1/CSGO-Bible/Bible.md

 > Shorthand for the M4A4

 AC
-> Anticheat, this is a program used to detect cheating, can be third party (Faceit AC, EasyAC) or built in (Valve AntiCheat (VAC))
+> Anticheat, this is a program used to detect cheating, can be third party (Faceit AC, EasyAC) or built in (Valve Anticheat (VAC))

 Ace
 > When a player gets all 5 enemy kills in a single round